aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/getting-barcode-recognition-quality-percent/_index.md

 ---
-title: Aspose.Barcode Java – Getting Barcode Recognition Quality in Percent
+title: Barcode Quality Metric – Aspose.Barcode Java
 linktitle: Getting Barcode Recognition Quality in Percent
 second_title: Aspose.Barcode Java API
-description: Learn how to assess barcode reading quality in Java with Aspose.Barcode.
+description: Learn how to use the barcode quality metric to validate barcode scan results in Java with Aspose.Barcode.
 Step‑by‑step guide to retrieve recognition quality percentage.
 weight: 21
 url: /java/advanced-settings-and-optimization/getting-barcode-recognition-quality-percent/
-date: 2025-11-30
+date: 2026-01-30
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Aspose.Barcode Java – Getting Barcode Recognition Quality in Percent
+# Barcode Quality Metric – Aspose.Barcode Java

 ## Introduction

-If you need to **assess barcode reading quality** in a Java application, **Aspose.Barcode Java** provides a straightforward API that returns the recognition quality as a percentage.
-In this tutorial we’ll walk through the exact steps required to retrieve that percentage, explain why the metric matters, and show you how to integrate the call into your existing code base.
+If you need to **assess barcode reading quality** in a Java application, the **barcode quality metric** offered by **Aspose.Barcode Java** provides a clear confidence score for each decoded symbol.
+In this tutorial we’ll walk through the exact steps required to retrieve that percentage, explain why the metric matters, and show you how to integrate the call into your existing code base so you can **validate barcode scan** results reliably.

 ## Quick Answers
 - **What does “reading quality” mean?** It’s the confidence score (0‑100 %) that the library assigns to each decoded barcode.